nebari-dev/nebari-docs/docs/docs/how-tos/nebari-local.md

 ...
 ```

+To login to the dashboard, you will first need to [login with keycloak](https://www.nebari.dev/docs/how-tos/configuring-keycloak), which is at https://projectname.domain/auth/
+(or ip if you are not using a `domain`.

 ### Verify the local deployment

 Finally, if everything is set properly you should be able to cURL the JupyterHub Server.
 Run